 This method is comprised of essential research techniques developed over the past thirty years during my personal research.
-I’m happy to share these techniques with you for your own family tree.
+I’m happy to share these techniques with you as you research your family history.
 These steps will point you to an online direction as well as an on ground direction.
 Our ancestors left clues and hints in many different formats all through the years.
-It is up to the genealogist to find these items and attribute them to the family tree.
+It is up to the genealogist to find these items and attribute them to their own family tree.
 If you have questions about these techniques, don’t hesitate to ask.
-Simply Contact Piedmont Trails and I will respond as quickly as time allows.
+Simply Contact Piedmont Trails.
+Enjoy Your Journey To The Past, Carol

 1-NAME****The most important item to have on hand prior to using Footstep Tracking is the actual name of your ancestor.
 If you don’t have this, you have a few other options.
 You can begin with the name of the closest relative to the particular ancestor in question or you can begin with the surname only.
 For example, you can concentrate on the name of the father or brother or uncle.
 You will notice that I’ve not mentioned female relatives and this is due to name changes associated with our female ancestors.
 If you begin with surname only, you will be overwhelmed with the data.
 Trying to pinpoint the records you need for your research will be very time consuming.
 You also need to take in consideration the use of nicknames, aliases and variations of spellings.
 The research will be limited without the knowledge of the legal name of your ancestor.
 So, make sure you begin with a factual, proven legal name.